Learning Disability Today

 Understanding autism: “there is still so much to be done”

-Sometimes, the days can be long and the nights even longer when you have children on the autism spectrum.
+Sometimes, the days can be long and the nights even longer when you have children who have autism.

-Being a qualified teacher gave me little advantage in being a parent for three autistic children; they are all very different.
+Being a qualified teacher gave me little advantage in being a parent to three autistic children; they are all very different.
 The sheer diversity of the spectrum means that both the joys and the difficulties are never the same.
-As the saying goes, “when you have met one autistic person, you’ve only met one autistic person”.
+As the saying goes, “When you have met one autistic person, you’ve only met one autistic person”.

-I’ve found different approaches for supporting each of my children.
+I’ve found different approaches to supporting each of my children.

 For example, my eldest has similar traits to that of Pathological Demand Avoidance, which means he has incredibly high anxiety and struggles when a demand is made.
 So here goes the request to put on shoes: “Hey, let’s all put our shoes on!
 It will be fun!”.
 If I’m feeling brave, I might suggest the opposite in the hope that he would refuse and then put his shoes on.